webpack/webpack.js.org/src/content/api/loaders.md

 ### "Raw" Loader

 By default, the resource file is converted to a UTF-8 string and passed to the loader.
-By setting the `raw` flag, the loader will receive the raw `Buffer`.
-Every loader is allowed to deliver its result as `String` or as `Buffer`.
+By setting the `raw` flag to `true`, the loader will receive the raw `Buffer`.
+Every loader is allowed to deliver its result as a `String` or as a `Buffer`.
 The compiler converts them between loaders.

 __raw-loader.js__